“What you get by achieving your goals is not as important as what you become by achieving your goals.”

 Influencers will be extremely important for amplifying your message.
 Connect respectfully with people who share your interests and are “in the know”.
 With the help of their good reputation, their endorsement of your brand can pay off big time!

-You can use tools like Buzzsumo or Klout to see who the most prominent people are in your niche.
+You can use tools like Buzzsumo to see who the most prominent people are in your niche.
 Find them on social media and follow them.
 Start small so that you can work on building and maintain a lasting relationship.

 ❏ Research who is influential in your space and to your customers